GaiShukrun/PawSome-Hub/README.md

 #  PawSome-Hub Online shop

-Welcome to the Bark & Meow Boutique shop!
+Welcome to PawSome-Hub shop!
 The store offers a variety of items for cats and dogs, including toys, sofas, water fountains, and more.
 This project is a full-fledged e-commerce application built using the MERN stack (MongoDB, Express, React, and Node.js).
 The Online Shop allows users to browse products, add items to their cart, and complete purchases seamlessly.

 ## Features